nascentxyz/pyrometer/ARCHITECTURE.md

 Once all user types and imports are handled, we can start analyzing function bodies.
 This is handled by the `parse_ctx_stmt` & `parse_ctx_expr`.
 The difference between `parse_*` and `parse_ctx_*` is whether they are done within a function body.

 ## Graph Architecture
-The graph is heirarchial in a lot of ways - everything flows up to a more senior element.
+The graph is hierarchical in a lot of ways - everything flows up to a more senior element.
 For example, a variable points to a previous version of that variable, which flows to the function that created the variable, which points to the contract, which points to a source unit part, which points to a source unit.
 ```mermaid
 flowchart TD
   NewestVersionOfVariable -->|Prev|Variable -->|Variable|Context -->|Function Body Context|Function -->|Func| Contract-->|Contract| SourceUnitPart-->|Source Part| Source